(Continued from Part 3...)

 After Kelley Manufacturing’s demise, Schneidmiller called some of these contacts and signed them up as sales reps.
 Jack Reed had a relationship with ACE Hardware and showed the IPC line to them.
 After his presentation, Jack called Schneidmiller and told him, “You’re not going to believe this, but ACE has decided to put all five of your items in their warehouse.”
 At the time, this included the Reusable Fly Trap, the Reusable Yellowjacket Trap, and the refill attractants for each, plus the Disposable Fly Trap.

 With ACE Hardware, Sterling finally had a national presence.
-This had a snowball effect as other regional accounts took on the product line – including the regional account that had passed on it (and laughed at the concept) years earlier.
+This had a snowball effect as other regional accounts took on the product line – including the regional account whose buyer had passed on it (and laughed at the concept) years earlier.

 Being able to soldier on and succeed after the dark hours of uncertainty following Kelley Manufacturing’s demise taught Schneidmiller to trust his gut rather than hang his hopes on big promises from outsiders.